 Harvard Divinity School Summer Language Program

 Positions for teaching assistants in Arabic, French, German, Hebrew, Latin, or Spanish translation may be available through the Harvard Divinity School’s Summer Language Program.
-For information, e-mail Karin Grundler-Whitacre, director of the HDS Summer Language Program, or call the Office for Faculty and Academic Affairs at 617-384-6598.
+For information, call 617-495-5761.

 Resident Positions: Resident Advisors, Freshman Proctors, and House Tutors

-Resident advisors (RAs) are 16 graduate student members of the GSAS Office of Student Affairs team who live on each floor of the four GSAS residence halls.
+Resident advisors (RAs) are 15 graduate student members of the GSAS Office of Student Affairs team who live on each floor of the four GSAS residence halls.
 RAs help students adjust to the Harvard community, aid in emergency situations, and serve as liaisons with the GSAS administration.
 Applicants must be degree candidates in good academic standing and must have lived for at least one term in a GSAS residence hall.
-Compensation includes a free room and a weekday lunch and dinner meal contract at Dudley House.
+Compensation includes a free room and a weekday lunch and dinner meal contract at the GSAS Student Center Café.

 Freshman proctors provide guidance for first-year students in all aspects of their exploration of Harvard.
 They live in the freshman dormitories and are members of the College staff with whom first-year students have the most contact.
 The proctor application deadline is rolling; however priority is given to candidates who apply by early January.